 Drinking beer, wine, or liquor before bed gives you poor quality of sleep because it blocks your REM cycle from happening.
 This cycle is responsible for restorative sleep.
 When this doesn’t happen, you wake up feeling hungover and groggy.
 Alcohol is also linked to insomnia.
 Many may believe that drinking before bed can cure insomnia when it is exacerbating it.

-What is Diuretic and How Related to Alcohol Use?
+What is a Diuretic and How Related to Alcohol Use?

 It has also been said that alcohol before bed makes it much more likely that you will have bad dreams and even night terrors.
 This can cause frequent wake-ups in the middle of the night or make it more difficult to experience a quality night of sleep.